24 rational curves on K3 surfaces: Preparations for the hyperbolic case

 \begin{ex} If $0\neq D\in\Pic(X)$ is nef and isotropic, assume that $|D|$ admits some multisection $C\in\Gamma$.
 Then applying the above argument to $\langle D,C\rangle$ exactly recovers the bound $\deg(D)>6d$ from \eqref{eq:6d}. \end{ex}

 Before coming to the second example, we introduce a general idea how to bound $H_0^2$ from above.
 To this end, fix a basis of $L_0$ in $\Gamma$ with Gram matrix $G$.
 The intrinsic polarization

-depends on the degree vector $\vec d$ (i.e.\ the coordinates of $\vec d$ are the degrees of the elements of the basis $L_0$), and estimating $H_0^2$ may amount to a non-trivial optimization problem.
-However, since the degrees are non-negative, we can work out a rough bound in terms of the entries $g_{ij}$ of $G^{-1}$ by
+depends on the degree vector $\vec d$ (i.e.\ the coordinates $d_i$ of $\vec d$ are the degrees of the elements of the basis $L_0$), and estimating $H_0^2$ may amount to a non-trivial optimization problem.
+However, since the degrees are positive, there is a rough bound in terms of the entries $g_{ij}$ of $G^{-1}$ by